HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Contract Address** - Click the address to Address Detail page.
 - **(Receiving) Address** - Click the address receiving asset to Address Detail page.
 - **Block Number** - The number assigned to the block.
-- **Elapsed timer for the block** - A timer that displays the elapsed time since block creation period.
+- **Elapsed timer for the block** - A timer that displays the elapsed time since the block creation period.

 ### Pending Transactions
 Currently this feature is not enabled.